 - Mental health and well-being of people living with and at risk of HIV (including stigma reduction)

 Note: Our Program priorities and rapid learning areas will be reviewed and updated every two years, based on consultations with stakeholders.
-For the upcoming competition all funded projects must be relevant to one of learning areas.
+For the upcoming competition, all funded projects must be relevant to one of the learning areas.

-- Game Changer Awards – investigator-driven awards that will build on the engagement of Ontario’s HIV innovation community to generate game-changing knowledge, and pilot and scale up game-changing interventions
+- Game Changer Awards – investigator-driven awards that will build on the engagement of Ontario’s HIV innovation community to generate game-changing knowledge, and pilot and scale-up innovative interventions.
+This stream includes the Breaking New Ground Award and the Implementation Science award.

-- Community- Based Project and Participatory Evaluation Awards – to support Community-based agencies, their staff, and people living with HIV/AIDS to undertake projects, needs assessments, quality improvements, and evaluation activities that help develop and modify effective programs, services and policy or generate data to make the case for additional data and evidence sharing relevant to Ontario’s needs.
+- Community-Based Project and Participatory Evaluation Awards – support for Community-based agencies, their staff, and people living with HIV/AIDS to undertake projects, needs assessments, quality improvements, and evaluation activities that help develop and modify effective programs, services and policy or generate data to make the case for additional data and evidence sharing relevant to Ontario’s needs.